- Course Descriptions

 MUAP 503: Applied Orchestral Conducting.
 The purpose of this course is to develop the student's skills to advanced aspects of conducting and score study.
 Students will be required to prepare materials that address the following areas: 1) advanced conducting technique; 2) advanced score study marking and preparation; and 3) advanced rehearsal techniques.
 Areas of further consideration will include transposition, advanced ear training/error detection and repertoire selection.
 The student will play an integral part in the specific plan devised for them.
 Emphasis is placed on developing good habits of score study and baton technique, as well as the skills to intelligently critique conducting technique.
 These skills will serve as a foundation for future development.

 MUAP 504: Advanced Conducting Project.
 This course is the culmination of study in the area of specialization consisting of a written document and a DVD-video component of the student's conducting experiences.

 MUED 501: Woodwind Pedagogy.
-Advanced Woodwind Methods includes learning the latest pedagogical techniques for teaching clarinet, alto saxophone, flute, oboe and bassoon.
-The participants will receive in depth and advanced instruction on proper techniques for playing and teaching each of the instruments listed above.
+Woodwind Pedagogy includes learning detailed pedagogical techniques for teaching clarinet, saxophone, flute, oboe and bassoon.
+The participants will receive advanced instruction on proper techniques and pedagogy for each of the instruments.